ZSShen/Skyline/README.md

     For the two aspects, the default selected plugins are:
         Retrieve the section with maximum average entropy.
-        Produce the frequency model with descending order.
+        Generate the frequency model with descending order.

     Besides, the engine can provide the graphcial report to visualize the tend of distribution.
-For this, plase make sure that the "gnuplot" utility is already installed.
+For this, please make sure that the "gnuplot" utility is already installed.

+    On the other hand, the engine can be built for normal or debug version.
+    For debug version, please make sure that the "valgrind" utility is already installed to turn on the memory usage inspection.

 ####1.1 Source Tree
     |-- Makefile